This article was updated September 2022.

 It’s not necessarily a deal-breaker if one parent objects to a 50/50 joint custody arrangement, but it definitely helps if you and your spouse are on the same page.
 Try to talk things out and come up with a parenting plan that both of you can live with before heading into court.

-At the start of the decision-making process, divorcing couples draw up a parenting plan that outlines how they prefer to split legal decision-making and time-sharing for their children.
+As part of the process, divorcing couples draw up a parenting plan that outlines how they prefer to split legal decision-making and time-sharing for their children.

-The plan outlines how you intend to keep the parent-child relationship intact and put the child’s best interests first.
-Points to be addressed include:
+The plan outlines how you intend to keep the parent-child relationship intact while putting the child’s best interests first.

 - Where the child will live.